MSClark/my-sick-fits/notes/javaNotes.md

-cant create instance of an interface interfaces are adjectives ex. drivable usually want to add "able" to end of name or "can" as prefix fields are constant automatically public abstract so no need to type that if its public in the interface it needs to be public in its implementation all methods must be implemented defender classes can provide default implementation in interface, use keyword default in method signature
+cant create instance of an interface interfaces are adjectives ex. drivable usually want to add "able" to end of name or "can" as prefix fields are constant automatically public abstract final so no need to type that if its public in the interface it needs to be public in its implementation all methods must be implemented defender classes can provide default implementation in interface, use keyword default in method signature